magicaussie/wledger/docs/feature-guide.md

 ---

-## 🛠 Data Tools
+## Data & System Tools

-Your data belongs to you.
-WLEDger provides powerful tools to manage it.
+Your data belongs to you, and WLEDger provides tools to manage it and troubleshoot issues.

 ### Bulk Import

 * **CSV Import:** Import inventory from other software or spreadsheets easily.
 Upload a CSV file, or copy and paste raw CSV into the Import UI directly.

 ### Backup & Restore

 * **Full System Export:** Create a single `.zip` file containing:

   * **Database Dump:** A complete JSON export of all your data.

   * **Assets:** All uploaded images and datasheets.

 * **Atomic Restore:** Restore your entire system from a backup file with one click. *Note: This overwrites ALL current data.*

+### Troubleshooting

+* **Debug Mode:** Enable "Debug Logs" in the General Settings to increase the verbosity of application logs.
+This is useful for troubleshooting hardware connection issues or complex inventory operations.

 ---

-## 🔐 User Management
+## User Management

 Secure your inventory with Role-Based Access Control (RBAC).